Montrealer (train)

 The Montrealer was an overnight passenger train between Washington, D.C., United States, and Montreal, Quebec, Canada.
-The train was operated from 1924 to 1966, and again under Amtrak from 1972 to 1995, excepting two years in the 1980s.
+The train was operated from 1924 to 1966, and again under Amtrak from 1972 to 1995, except for two years in the 1980s.
 The train was discontinued in 1995 and replaced by the Vermonter, which provides daytime service as far north as St. Albans, Vermont.
 Current Amtrak service to Montreal is provided by the daytime Adirondack from New York City via Albany.

 History

 Previous service

 The original Montrealer entered service on June 15, 1924.
 The train provided overnight service from Washington, D.C., to New York City and Montreal on a route that passed through New England.
 The Washingtonian operated over the same route in the southbound direction.

 Both trains ran over five railroads: the Pennsylvania Railroad, the New Haven Railroad, the Boston & Maine Railroad, the Central Vermont Railway, and the Canadian National Railway, which worked together to provide the equipment and crews to operate the train.